Thesis Due Date: Tuesday, April 9th, 2019 at 12:00 Noon (22 McCosh Hall), Spring '19

-Submission: A hardcover bound copy on regulation bond is due in the English office by noon.
+Submission: A sewn, hardcover bound copy printed on 22-24lb regulation bond paper is due in the English office by noon.
 You are also required to submit an electronic copy as a PDF file to Mudd Library.
-The link to upload your PDF copy to Mudd is: https://sp.princeton.edu/thesis.
-The page with instructions is available here: http://rbsc.princeton.edu/policies/senior--submission--information--stud....
+The link to upload your PDF copy to Mudd is: https://rbsc.princeton.edu/policies/senior-thesis-submission-information-students.

 We've added a step to your thesis submission to make it possible for thesis readers and advisors to collaborate more intensively on the reading and grading process.
 At the same time that you submit your bound thesis copy to the Undergraduate Administrator, and upload your electronic copy to Mudd Library, please also submit a PDF of your thesis to your advisor.
 This copy will be circulated only between advisor and reader for the purposes of comment and evaluation.
 You won't receive marginal comments or corrections to this version of the thesis.
 Once the thesis is graded you'll receive a formal written report from your advisor and reader.

 If you are planning to conduct interviews for your thesis, please make your interview subjects aware that your thesis will be available to the public after it has been completed and deposited in the Mudd Library.
 There are Interview Permission forms in the English office.

 Margins: 1-1.5 inches on all sides.
 You may want to leave a wider margin on your left side, to accommodate binding.